-The appropriations for the Commission and District Councils shall be determined by the City Council as part of the annual City budget process, but shall not be less than 0.22 percent of the annual appropriation of all non-grant funds for the Department contained in the annual appropriation ordinance for that fiscal year.
+The appropriations for the Commission and District Councils, collectively, shall be determined by the City Council as part of the annual City budget process, but shall not be less than 0.22 percent of the annual appropriation of all non-grant funds for the Department contained in the annual appropriation ordinance for that fiscal year.

-The City Council shall appropriate funds sufficient for the Commission and District Councils to perform their functions and duties as set forth in this section, including, at minimum, budgeting for an Executive Director, a staff person to oversee and support the day-to-day operations of the Commission, two attorneys, two policy analysts, a staff person to analyze trends and patterns related to COPA's investigative jurisdiction, a staff person to oversee and support the Commission's interaction with residents across Chicago and the day-to-day operations of the District Councils, staff to provide direct support to each of the District Councils, staff to ensure that youth actively participate in District Council activities, and such administrative and support staff as may be necessary for the efficient operation of the Commission and District Councils.
+The City Council shall appropriate funds sufficient for the Commission and District Councils to perform their functions and duties as set forth in this section, including, at minimum: budgeting for the Executive Director, who shall administer the affairs of the Commission and District Councils, staff to oversee and support the day-to-day operations of the Commission, adequate legal and policy analysis staff, staff to analyze trends and patterns related to COPA's investigative jurisdiction, staff oversee and support the Commission's interaction with residents across Chicago, staff to oversee the day-to-day operations of and to provide direct support to each of the District Councils, and staff to ensure that youth actively participate in District Council activities.
+The City Council shall appropriate funds sufficient to provide for such administrative and support staff as may be necessary for the efficient operation of the Commission and District Councils.

-No later than July 1, 2021, the Commission shall be staffed by adequate numbers of personnel to competently and thoroughly carry out its duties.
+No later than November 1, 2021, and subject to the availability of duly appropriated funds, the Commission shall be staffed by adequate numbers of personnel to competently and thoroughly carry out its duties.